dependency-check-team/dependency-check/readme.md

 ### --ignore-module, -i

 ignores a module.
 This works for both `--unused` and `--missing`.
 You can specify as many separate `--ignore-module` arguments as you want.
 For example running `dependency-check ./package.json --unused --ignore-module foo` will not tell you if the `foo` module was not used in your code.
+Supports globbing patterns through the use of [micromatch](https://www.npmjs.com/package/micromatch), so eg. `--ignore-module "@types/*" is possible`

 ### --entry